sammaxfleet/LA-MASIA-PROJECT-1/README.md

  ![Icon3](assets/images/Icon3.png)
  ![Icon4](assets/images/Icon4.png)

- Colours
+ ## Colours

  * I wanted the site to have an exciting aesthetic.
 The city of Barcelona is very passionate, & warm.
-The colours I've used on the site connect with that.
+The colours I've used on the site connect with that also the tradtional colours of the football kit.
  * The primary colour used is an offwhite.
 Just to keep everything readable & not overwhelming as a lot of the colours are very bright in the images due to La Masia's kit colours.
- * There's 2 constant reoccuring colours they are blue and peach, the compliment each other, where strong titles are in blue, the form for example which is the main feature of the 2nd page is in the peach colour.
+ * There's 2 constant reoccuring colours they are blue and peach.
+They are contrasting & compliment each other, where strong titles are in blue, the form for example which is the main feature of the 2nd page is in the peach colour.
- * Text is primarily written in a slick gray to strike against the off white background. & to keep the website professional.
+ * Text is primarily written in a slick gray colour to strike against the off white background & to keep the website professional.
  * The Title has a 2 tone of yellow and orange to capture the feel of the La Masia shirt within the title.

 ![Colours](assets/images/Websitecolours.png)

-Images
+## Images
 * The site is very image heavy.
 I have tried to capture images of famous players aswell as facillities & the youth team.
 * They can easily be seen on any device, though their size does adjust on a few of them you still capture the richness and meaning of the image even with the resize.
-* They are spaced out with text to give every image it's moment until the photo collage on the 2nd page.
+* They are spaced out with text to give every image it's significant moment leadings the users thought pattern until the photo collage on the 2nd page.

-Features
+## Features

 Page Elements